maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ## Tackling complexity

 Complex systems are made up of individual components interacting with each other, as a system scales it becomes more complex.
-The dependencies, relationships, and interactions of these components make them hard to model.
+With every new feature the system has more states and interactions making it hard to model.

 These systems often exhibit non-linear behaviour, meaning that the same inputs do not always produce the same outputs and a small change in inputs can produce unproportional changes to the outputs.